 - Escort the examinee out of the testing room.

-- Press F10 to close the test window in the EyeDetect application to return to the EyeDetect test grid.
+- Press F10 (or Fn + F10) to close the test window in the EyeDetect application to return to the EyeDetect test grid.
 The Proctor can also exit the test and restart the EyeDetect software.

 - Click on the test in the EyeDetect Test Grid.
 The test should appear highlighted.
 Note that the progress bar has advanced, showing that the test has been completed.
 (See the two green squares in the image below.)